Stew-McD/T-reX/examples/package_test/example-output.rst

     	 Appending: WasteFootprint_total-cubicmeter
     	 Appending: WasteFootprint_total-kilogram

-     ** Added 67 entries to the xlsx for the custom waste and material database:
+     ** Added 67 entries to the xlsx for the custom T-reX database:
-    	WasteAndMaterialFootprint
+    	T-reX

-    ** Importing the custom database WasteAndMaterialFootprint**
+    ** Importing the custom database T-reX**
-    	 to the brightway2 project: WMFootprint-SSP-cutoff_test
+    	 to the brightway2 project: T_reXootprint-SSP-cutoff_test

     ** Running BW2io ExcelImporter **